-Here are some instructions and pics of how to make your own walking stick.
+Here are some instructions and ideas of how to make your own walking stick.
 I love going for hikes but I also like just meandering through the forest at my own pace stopping to look at everything around me.
 Having a walking stick in this scenario is helpful because if you’re like me and have a hard time getting up after crouching down to look at something, or lose your footing often this is a great thing to have.

 Choose a branch that is a little taller than what you deem a comfortable height for yourself.
 Choose a sturdy branch!
 When you get it home you can use a hand saw to remove the smaller branches and twigs.
 Get as close to the walking stick as possible.